How to install timber weatherboards?

 Before coating or installing boards, check for any defects that may require docking out.

-All docked ends, any exposed or bare timber of stained or painted weatherboards will require end sealing with a minimum of one coat of primer or stain.
-Double priming or coating is recommended.
+All docked ends, any exposed or bare timber of stained or painted weatherboards will require end sealing with a minimum of one coat of primer or stain, double priming or coating is recommended.

 Priming and Sealing

-Apply the first coat of stain or primer to all sides and edges of the weatherboard prior to installation to ensure all timber is envelope sealed.
-It is critical that the timber is at the correct moisture content prior to priming.
+Apply the first coat of stain or primer to all sides and edges of the weatherboard prior to installation to ensure that all timber is envelope sealed.
+It is critical that the timber is at the correct moisture content level prior to priming.
 Remember that all docked ends will require priming as noted above.
 Follow the coating manufacturer's directions and ensure further coats are applied as required.
 All relevant sections of standard AS/NZS 2311: 2009 (Guide to the painting of buildings) must be adhered to.